1981 Ajaccio airport bombing: Investigation and aftermath

 Immediately after the attack, Giscard gave a speech in Ajaccio, stating, “I will not modify my visit here in the slightest.”
 In his speech, he called the attack “cowardly” and said the attack was “an attitude unworthy of Corsica”.
 He continued his campaign in Corsica before leaving from Bastia on 17 April.

 Suspicions of the attack were immediate.
 The director of the anti-terrorism cells in Paris took note of the lack of police action, even with a phone call warning of the attack nearly 10 minutes before it occurred.

-The attack was at first suspected to be committed by the Service d’Action Civique (SAC), a Gaullist armed organization known to carry out particularly brutal attacks against people and organizations they deem “against their cause”, or the New Action Front Against Independence and Autonomy (Front d’Action Nouvelle Contre l’Indépendance et l’Autonomie, FRANCIA), a pro-French, anti-separatist guerrilla group in Corsica fighting against the FLNC with close ties to the SAC.
+The attack was at first suspected to be committed by the Service d'Action Civique (SAC), a Gaullist armed organization known to carry out particularly brutal attacks against people and organizations they deem “against their cause”, or the New Action Front Against Independence and Autonomy (Front d’Action Nouvelle Contre l’Indépendance et l’Autonomie, FRANCIA), a pro-French, anti-separatist guerrilla group in Corsica fighting against the FLNC with close ties to the SAC.
 This was the leading theory of Roger Colombani, editor for le Matin de Paris, who claimed to have been informed that the Marseille sector of the SAC had “played a certain role”.
 When Colombani asked Christian Bonnet, former minister of the interior, about the situation during a hearing of a special committee formed to discuss SAC actions, Bonnet replied “I have no knowledge of this affair”.

-The FLNC didn’t claim the attack directly.
+The FLNC did not claim the attack directly.
 Instead, it was claimed using a cover name, the “Francs-Tireurs et Partisans Corses”, a name they had used to claim multiple attacks before.
 Pierre Poggioli, leader of the FLNC, denied FLNC involvement, suggesting it to be the work of “dissident separatists” unhappy with the ceasefire.
 It wasn’t until 2000 when the attack was properly claimed, when François Santoni, former FLNC brigade leader, explained that members of the FLNC’s Gravona Brigade, the brigade Santoni led, carried out the attack.

 The 1981 ceasefire would eventually lead to the 1982 Defferre agreements, a series of agreements on Corsican autonomy which notably created the Corsican Assembly and reopened the University of Corsica Pasquale Paoli.
-The ceasefire would end later in 1982 after the French government failed to deliver on many promises, notably the removal of the Foreign Legion from Corsica.
+The ceasefire would end later in 1982 after the French government failed to deliver on many promises, notably the removal of the French Foreign Legion from Corsica.